-Just which half of the second person are you supposed to chop off?
+Just which half of the second person are you supposed to leave behind?

 If like me, you find this rather confusing, then you may find it easier when buying a new tent to focus on functionality and features rather than the number of people it claims to be able to cram in.

-That said, when it comes to versatility, the four-person tent is king.
-Today, we’re going to look at one of the stalwarts of the four-person tent market—the Kelty Grand Mesa 4.
+That said, when it comes to versatility, the four-person tent is king, and the Kelty Grand Mesa 4 actually fits that bill.

 I’ll run through some of the features of this tent below, but there are two awesome things about this tent that I want to mention first.

 Firstly, one thing that really bugs me about some backpacking tents is how awkward they are to get into.